iridakos/release_logs/README.md

 Release logs is a [redmine](http://redmine.org) plugin that helps you keep track of your projects' releases.

-## You will find this plugin is useful if:
+## You will find this plugin useful if:

 * you **release** your projects continuously (ex. in a weekly basis)
 * you want to **keep track of when an issue was released/rolled back/cancelled** and which other issues were also released at that release